 “Space has changed since the space race of the ’60s,” Hvistendahl said.
 “We recognise that to explore space for peaceful purposes, we do international cooperation.”

-Tiangong 2, a Chinese space lab was recently launched, rivaling the Space Station.
+Tiangong 2, a Chinese space lab that was recently launched, is rivaling the Space Station.
 President Xi Jinping said it rivals US efforts to dominate space exploration.
-The programme “enable[s] China to take larger and further steps in space exploration, and make new contributions to building up China as a space power,” President Xi announced.

-ESA director general Johann-Dietrich Wörner also said a Moon village is an inevitable concept.
-For me, the Moon village is already more or less a fact.
+ESA Director General Johann-Dietrich Wörner also said a Moon village is an inevitable concept.

 “Okay, there is nothing on the Moon visible [yet], but there will be something visible very soon, because several of these entities are planning to go to the Moon rather soon.”